 The Ten Essentials #1: Emergency Shelter

 The Survival Rule of Threes states that we can survive only three hours without shelter.
 Exposure to heat and cold is one of the leading causes of death in the backcountry every year.
 Preparation is key to safety and survival.
 Yes, you can learn how to build an emergency debris shelter.
-However, a good debris shelter takes time, energy, and lots of scavenged materials for construction.
+However, a good debris shelter takes time, energy, and lots of scavenged materials to construct.
 Carrying an emergency shelter – like a tent, bivy, or tarp – is a more reliable option.
-You can erect a pre-made emergency shelter in minutes, saving you time and energy which could ultimately save your life.
+You can erect a pre-made emergency shelter in minutes, saving you time and energy — which could ultimately save your life.
 While choosing which tent, bivy, or tarp to purchase, consider buying a tent from Kelty, Big Agnes, Nemo, or Marmot.
 These companies are actively involved in conservation and community.

 Kelty has developed the Cure for the Common Kid program.
 This company designed this program to encourage kids and families to spend more time outside.
-One percent of sales on kid-related products at Kelty.com supports the Cure for the Common Kid Fund.
+One percent of sales on kid-related products at Kelty’s website supports the Cure for the Common Kid Fund.
 Together with other like-minded organizations, the Cure for the Common Kid Fund offers gear and financial support to enable children to experience outdoor activities.

 Big Agnes Tents